remipichon/voc/Readme.md

 https://hub.docker.com/r/craigmcdonald/docker-mailin/~/dockerfile/

 * node mediator app
+  * POST to endpoint with all relevant DATA as json and the attachements
-  * redirect to endoint according to recipient name
+     * redirect to endoint ~~according to recipient name~~
+     * redirect attachement as BASE64 to the POST to endpoint (read the 'content' var in mailin app, attachement are at the end
+     * provide a way to POST via CURL/Postman to test directly the server (not the mailin stuff)
+  * test with big files
-* specific overlay network 'mail_network' to which endpoint server has to be part of
+* specific overlay network 'mail_network' to which endpoint server has to be part of  (add Docs)

-# to test app
- add to runner
-     volumes = ["/var/run/docker.sock:/var/run/docker.sock", "/cache", "/Users/remi/WebstormProjects/voc/core/app:/root/app/"]

-# to test mail (don't know why but doesn't trigger the mailin processing)
+### test mail via telnet (don't know why but doesn't trigger the mailin processing)
 ````
 telnet vps1.remip.eu 25